 This is unsurprising because anywhere in the world people have admired and feared the big cats: lion, tiger, jaguar and leopard.
 People have used symbolic artwork of these magnificent predators to bolster their presence in society.
 People also worship them.

 People still wear clothes made from lion or leopard skins as a sign of status.
 In China the rich eat tigers for the same reason.
 It is all part of the same thing: to acquire status, strength and respect by associating themselves with one of the big cats.
 In England the lion was chosen from Norman times (early 900s to mid 1100s).

 The coat of arms of England is three lions walking and guarding (‘passant’ and ‘guardant’).
 This badge was first adopted by the Plantagenet kings (1154 to 1485).
 There appears to be little if any change over the past almost 900 years.

 Sarah Hartwell comments:

 “Don’t forget the term “Lionheart” – refers to a great, powerful and brave individual.
-Plus lions rule prides, just as kings rule courts.
+Plus, lions rule prides, just as kings rule courts.
 Lions were given to several English monarchs (as tributes and gifts from other countries) and housed in the royal menagerie, which used to be at the Tower of London.

 Why a lion?
-The type specimens for the lion was the Barbary lion, well known to Romans and once endemic to north Africa.
+The type specimens for the lion were the Barbary lion, well known to Romans and once endemic to north Africa.
 They were used in the Roman arenas and therefore known in Europe for centuries.”